Question from Jack on the Driver Solutions Facebook page:

 Q: Will I get paid during training and/or classes?

-A: You will not get paid during truck driving school, though depending upon which company we’re able to qualify you to work for as part of our company sponsored CDL training program, you may receive a $200 graduation bonus.
+A: You will not get paid during truck driving school, though depending upon which company we’re able to qualify you to work for as part of our company-sponsored CDL training program, you may receive a $200 while in training.
 That being said, you will receive paid on-the-job training during the OTR (over-the-road) training portion after you complete CDL school and go to work for the trucking company.